-- To take responsibility for the implementation of this Policy in their Academy, and to coordinate the Child Protection and Vulnerable Adult procedures, including implementation, regular review and updating and working with the Directors as necessary. - Managing referrals to other agencies including: the local authority children's social care in cases of suspected abuse; Police South West Counter Terrorism Unit where there is a radicalisation concern; the Disclosure and Barring Service in cases where a person is dismissed or left due to risk/harm to a child and the Police in cases where a crime may have been committed in relation to safeguarding.
+- The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) - To take responsibility for the implementation of this Policy in their Academy, and to coordinate the Child Protection and Vulnerable Adult procedures, including implementation, regular review and updating and working with the Directors as necessary.

+- Managing referrals to other agencies including: the local authority children's social care in cases of suspected abuse; Police South West Counter Terrorism Unit where there is a radicalisation concern; the Disclosure and Barring Service in cases where a person is dismissed or left due to risk/harm to a child and the Police in cases where a crime may have been committed in relation to safeguarding.
 The DSL will also support and advise other staff in making referrals to other agencies. - Undertake training to ensure that they (and any deputies) have the knowledge and skills required to carry out the role (updated every 2 years).
-Further knowledge and skills should be updated at regular intervals and shared with relevant parties as appropriate. - Attend a meeting with their Principal every term x 6 per year and complete an Academy Safeguarding report to be sent to the CLF Designated Safeguarding Lead Officer; - To undertake the roles and responsibilities of this position as set out by Keeping Children Safe in Education (2022); - Help promote educational outcomes by sharing information about vulnerable learners including those that have and have previously had social workers with relevant staff.
-This includes ensuring that staff: - know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Are supported to identify the challenges that children in this group might face. - Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - To ensure that all staff and volunteers in their Academy receive regular training and briefings and are kept up to date with safeguarding issues locally and nationally, and to keep records of this training. - Analyse safeguarding data every term to identify academy specific concerns and provide training and awareness to staff and students of these issues. - Provide the CLF Safeguarding newsletter to all staff. - Work with the Principal to ensure that all staff complete the CLF Safeguarding Quiz which is provided 3 times a year. - To ensure that all staff are aware of their legal duty to report safeguarding concerns to Children's or Adults' Social Care or the Police, including concerns about pupils at risk of, or who have had, Female Genital Mutilation or are considered to be at risk of radicalisation or Child Sexual Exploitation. - To link with the Local Authority Safeguarding Partners to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+Further knowledge and skills should be updated at regular intervals and shared with relevant parties as appropriate. - Meet regularly with their Principal (minimum x 6 per year), including documenting and capturing a record of the discussions as suitable. - Complete an Academy Safeguarding report to be sent to the CLF Designated Safeguarding Lead Officer - termly using the shared templates and documentation. - To undertake the roles and responsibilities of this position as set out by Keeping Children Safe in Education (2023). - Ensure that Online Safety is adequately covered within the curriculum. - Take responsibility for overseeing and acting upon filtering and monitoring reports and annual checks to the filtering and monitoring system. - Help promote educational outcomes by sharing information about vulnerable learners including those that have and have previously had social workers with relevant staff.
+This includes ensuring that staff: - o know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - \circ $\;$ Are supported to identify the challenges that children in this group might face. - Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - To ensure that all staff and volunteers in their Academy receive regular training and briefings and are kept up to date with safeguarding issues locally and nationally, and to keep records of this training. - Analyse safeguarding data every term to identify academy specific concerns and provide training and awareness to staff and students of these issues. - Provide the CLF Safeguarding newsletter to all staff. - Work with the Principal to ensure that all staff complete regular CLF Safeguarding Professional Development in the form of Newsletters, reading, quizzes and other learning when it is released throughout the year. - To ensure that all staff are aware of their legal duty to report safeguarding concerns to Children's or Adults' Social Care or the Police, including concerns about pupils at risk of, or who have had, Female Genital Mutilation or are considered to be at risk of radicalisation or Child Sexual Exploitation. - To link with the Local Authority Safeguarding Partners to make sure staff are aware of training opportunities and the latest local policies on safeguarding.